milosolutions/mrestapi/README.md

 Milo Code DB main ([online](https://qtdocs.milosolutions.com/milo-code-db/main/) | [offline](\ref milodatabasemain))

-RestAPICommunication is a project that shows sample code to communicate via REST API.
+MRestApi is a project that shows sample code to communicate via REST API.

 It was created for the MiloCodeDatabase project.